This guide- all about going vegan for beginners, is written by both a vegan identifying dietitian!

 Of course choosing to be vegan will not eradicate complex issues such as world hunger, and those affected by climate change.

-And while the best diet for the environment likely depends on the country, it’s generally accepted that the more plants and less animal products consumed, the better the health of the planet.
+And while the best diet for the environment depends on what the country has available in their food supply country, in the Untied States, it’s generally accepted that the more plants and less animal products consumed, the better the health of the planet.

 3. For Your Health (Maybe)